-Parameter Description Default Value Changing the Value SiteURL The BSM URL. <hp business="" service<br="">Management URL></hp> The value can be changed in BPM Admin.
+Parameter Description Default Value Can be Changed?
+SiteURL The BSM URL. <hp business="" management="" service="" url=""></hp> The value can be changed in BPM Admin.
 JobPoll The interval, in minutes, between requests to BSM for job updates.
 2 minutes The value can be changed in BPM Admin.
-SiteVersion The BSM version. <hp business="" service<br="">Management version></hp> Do not change this value.
-UserPasswd The encrypted password of the user that is to run the instance's transactions, if these are to be run by a specific user.
+SiteVersion The BSM version. <hp business="" management="" service="" version=""></hp> No UserPasswd The encrypted password of the user that is to run the instance's transactions, if these are to be run by a specific user.
 The value can be changed in BPM Admin.
 UserDomain The domain of the user that is to run the instance's transactions, if these are to be run by a specific user.
 The value can be changed in BPM Admin.
 HostLocation The location defined for the host machine.
 This is a logical location that is used by BPM for registration to BSM.
-The default value is the name of the BPM host machine. <business process<br="">Monitor machine location></business> You can override the location using the Location Manager in BSM.
+The default value is the name of the BPM host machine. <business location="" machine="" monitor="" process=""></business> You can override the location using the Location Manager in BSM.
 Once overridden, this value is redundant.
 UserName The name of the user that is to run the instance's transactions, if these are to be run by a specific user.
 The value can be changed in BPM Admin.
 DisplayName The name of the default instance displayed in the BPM Admin table and tree.
 The value can be changed in BPM Admin.
 TimePoll The interval, in minutes, between requests to the Gateway Server to retrieve BSM's time.
 60 minutes The value can be changed in BPM Admin.
+Hostld The ID allocated by BSM for this specific BPM instance. <bpm id="" machine=""></bpm> No

-Parameter Description Default Value Changing the Value HostId The ID allocated by BSM for this specific BPM instance. <bpm id="" machine=""></bpm> Do not change this value.
-PauseCommunication Instructs BPM to stop communication to BSM.
+Parameter Description Default Value Can be Changed?
+Pause Communication Instructs BPM to stop communication to BSM.
 When the value of this parameter is 0, communication with BSM is enabled; when the value is 1, communication is stopped.
-0 (no pause) The value can be changed in the topaz_agent ctrl.cfg file.
-HostName The name defined for the host machine.
+0 (no pause) Yes HostName The name defined for the host machine.
 This is a logical name that is used by BPM for registration to BSM.
-The default value is the actual name of the BPM host machine. <bpm machine="" name=""></bpm> The value can be changed in BPM Admin.
-LocationId The ID allocation by the Location Manager in BSM for this specific BPM instance. <bpm machine<br="">location ID></bpm> Do not change this value.
-PauseMeasurements Instructs BPM to stop running transactions and WebTrace schemes.
-The following two options are available: 0 - no pause, 1 - pause 0 (no pause) Do not change this value.
-TimeDelta The difference, in milliseconds, between Gateway Server site time and BPM time. <time difference=""></time> Do not change this value.
-HostIPForRegistration Not supported. <bpm default<br="" machine="">IP address></bpm> CommandLineAdditio ns <bpm default<br="" machine="">IP address></bpm>
+The default value is the actual name of the BPM host machine. <bpm machine name></bpm The value can be changed in BPM Admin.
+LocationId The ID allocation by the Location Manager in BSM for this specific BPM instance. <bpm id="" location="" machine=""></bpm> No Pause Measurements Instructs BPM to stop running transactions and WebTrace schemes.
+The following two options are available: 0 - no pause, 1 - pause 0 (no pause) No TimeDelta The difference, in milliseconds, between Gateway Server site time and BPM time. <time difference></time Do not change this value.
+HostIPFor Registration Not supported. <bpm machine default IP address></bpm CommandLine Additions <bpm machine default IP address></bpm